Collins-kariuk/Collins-kariuk/README.md

 ---
 - 🔭 I am presently developing an interactive mobile application that can aid in tracking your sleep.
-- 🌱 I’m currently re-learning HTML, CSS, and JavaScript and learning React.
+- 🌱 I’m currently learning Kotlin for Android development with Jetpack Compose.
-- 👯 I’m looking to collaborate on anything related to designing interactive web applications.
+- 👯 I’m looking to collaborate on anything related to designing interactive Android mobile applications.
-- 🤔 I'm seeking assistance with web development as I embark on a serious endeavor to become a full-stack web developer, starting with frontend development.
+- 🤔 I'm seeking assistance with mobile app development.
 Any tips or advice would be highly appreciated.
-- 💬 Ask me about any topic in quantum physics.
+- 💬 Ask me about any topic in Quantum Physics.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/collins-kariuki/)
 - 😄 Pronouns: he/him/his.
 - ⚡ Fun fact: I once jumped from a 50-foot waterfall.